Abstract

 The sample size for this study was calculated using the Cochran formula

 with a precision of 5% at 95% level of confidence interval.
 For this study, p (proportion of women with good knowledge of diarrhoeal disease) was assumed to be 62.5% based on a previous study.5 A minimum sample size of 360 was calculated.
-In order to compensate for non-response and invalid data forms, a non-response rate of 10% would be estimated.
-Final sample size = 400
+In order to compensate for non-response and invalid data forms, a non-response rate of 10% was estimated resulting in a sample size of 400.

 Sampling techniques